Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 In this another tragic event, among many others throughout 333 years of Spanish colonial rule, their trial and execution were believed to be one of the initial sparks that finally ignited the flames of Filipino nationalism and patriotism: the first lights in thousands of burning candles.

 Even before the horrendous injustice, there were pockets of revolutions found within the country.
 They are often small and weak compared to the power of those that had oppressed them, and the majority of the people were still divided into multiple facets that could either help or risk the success of these revolutions.
-But what really followed is a series of revolutions and outcries for independence from the Filipinos against the colonial rule, seemingly bigger and larger than they were before, with the added wave of slow yet cumulative anger against issues of over-taxation, forced labor, racial discrimination, and injustices made the colonial Spaniards.
+But what really followed is a series of revolutions and outcries for independence from the Filipinos against the colonial rule, seemingly bigger and larger than they were before, with the added wave of slow yet cumulative anger against issues of over-taxation, forced labor, racial discrimination, and injustices made and done by the colonial Spaniards.

 The Life of an Unofficial National Hero